formelio/rules_docker_compose/README.md

-# bazel-docker-compose
-Bazel rules for Docker Compose
+# Bazel rules for Docker Compose